raphnet/swpxlt/README.md

  - flicfilter : Read a FLI/FLC or Animated GIF, apply some transformations, then output a new FLC file
  - flicplay : FLI/FLC playback tool using SDL
  - img2sms : Converts a single image to the SMS (Sega Master System) format
+ - prerot : Sprite pre-rotation tool (to create copies of a sprite at a series of angle)

 ### swpxlt